frawee/schelling-segregation-model/README.md

     # run and neatly print the result
     schelling_model.run(steps=2000, print_at_end=True, print_every=100)
 ```
-# beside the grid state, you can also plot the share of agents that would not move if selected.
+Beside the grid state, you can also plot the share of agents that would not move if selected.
 ```
     # plot the segregation over time
     schelling_model.plot_segregation_curve()